 It is the Department’s goal to prevent any income that you did not receive or file for from being reported under your SSN.
 We are working diligently to process returned payments, debit cards, checks; return a significant number of fraud calls, and investigate identity theft complaints.

-If you were a victim and payments were issued to you but you returned the UC debit card, checks, or direct deposits that you received, you should NOT receive a 1099G.
-However, if you DO receive a 1099G and believe you shouldn’t have because you’ve returned the funds and submitted an identity theft complaint, we ask for your patience while we work through our increased workload due to the pandemic.
+If you were a victim and payments were issued to you, but you returned the UC debit card, checks, , you should NOT receive a 1099-G. However, if you DO receive a 1099-G and believe you shouldn't have because you've returned the funds and submitted an identity theft complaint, we ask for your patience while we work through our increased workload due to the pandemic.

-For more information on what you should do if you believe you were a victim of identity theft, refer to the "What should I do if I’m a victim of identity theft?"
+For more information on what you should do if you believe you were a victim of identity theft, refer to the "What should I do if I suspect that someone has filed for UC benefits using my personally identifiable information?"
 FAQ.

-The victim should not wait for a revised 1099 to file his/her taxes.
-Per the IRS, the victim can move forward with filing their taxes, reporting only their true income and not fraudulent income reported in their name.
+Per the IRS, the victim should not wait for a revised 1099-G to file his/her taxes.
+The victim can move forward with filing their taxes, reporting only their true income and not fraudulent income reported in their name.
 The victim does not need to complete the additional form normally required by the IRS for reporting identity theft.

 Both claimants and employers can commit fraud against the unemployment system.
 The most common types of claimant fraud include knowingly submitting false information to obtain benefits or increase the amount of those benefits; continuing to collect benefits when knowing oneself to be ineligible; intentionally not reporting wages or income while collecting full benefits; or continuing to collect benefits after returning to work full-time.